SudanGoldCoinICO/sgc-smart-contract/README.md

 > npm i

 Now we can deploy our smart contract (must be run from project directory):
+> truffle migrate

+Also we can specify network for deploying:
 > truffle migrate --network <network_id>

-Where 'network_id' is name of ethereum network where you want to deploy your contract.
+Where 'network_id' is name of ethereum network where we want to deploy our contracts.

 Available ids: mainnet, rinkeby, development.

+Development network use as default.